Topic Resources

 Benign giant cell tumor of bone

 Benign giant cell tumors of bone appear as expansile lytic lesions on imaging.
 On imaging studies, there is a margin without a sclerotic rim where the tumor ends and normal trabecular bone begins.
-Biopsy is necessary.
-Because a giant cell tumor of bone may metastasize to the lung, a chest CT is done as part of initial staging.
+Biopsy is necessary to confirm the diagnosis.
+Because of the potential for pulmonary metastases, a chest CT is done as part of initial staging and chest radiographs or CT are performed for routine surveillance after treatment.

 Chondroblastoma